Best daily deals

 How we test the best noise canceling headphones for flying on airplanes

-We subject all of our headphones to the same set of tests, from repeating battery life tests to utilizing our Bruel & Kjaer 5128 for finding frequency responses and noise canceling efficacy.
-In addition to using our objective measurements to support our findings, we also review each set of headphones hands-on to see how well they perform their intended uses.
-At the end of the day, some products are better on paper than in reality, which is why we test and try everything we review.
+We subject all our headphones to the same set of tests, from standardized battery life tests to measuring frequency responses and noise canceling efficacy with our Bruel & Kjaer 5128.
+In addition to using our objective measurements to support our findings, we review each set of headphones hands-on to see how well they perform their intended uses.
+Some products are better on paper than in reality, so we test and try everything we review.

 How we choose the best noise canceling headphones for flying on airplanes